Things to Do After a Car Accident

 Keep a File or Collision Report

 Car accidents are stressful enough without a run-in with the police, insurance companies, and countless other distractions.
-Make sure you have a file of all the details surrounding your accident so you can give them to courts and insurance companies when necessary.
+Ensure you have a file of all the details surrounding your accident so you can give them to courts and insurance companies when necessary.
 It may also be helpful to keep track of witnesses and their contact information for future reference.

 Know Your Rights